-Try out the billing features in the Google Cloud Platform Console
+Try out the Cloud Billing features in the Google Cloud Platform Console

-This API documentation assumes that you've used Google Cloud Platform, and that you're familiar with the billing features and concepts in the Google Cloud Platform Console.
+This API documentation assumes that you've used Google Cloud Platform (GCP), and that you're familiar with the Cloud Billing features and concepts in the Google Cloud Platform Console.

-If you're not already familiar with concepts like billing accounts and projects, then try out the user interface before starting to code.
+If you're not already familiar with concepts like Cloud Billing Accounts and GCP projects then try out the user interface before starting to code.

 Learn REST basics

-There are two ways to invoke the API:
+There are two ways to invoke the Google Cloud Billing API:

 - Sending HTTP requests and parsing the responses.